 Many factors contribute to determining which will be the best tank water heater for your home.
 We have all kinds of water heaters, but this page is specifically about tank water heaters.
 If you are looking for tankless, we have those too.
 There are usually three main factors that will help you decide which water heater will be best for your application:

-Tankless and conventional gas water heaters are both whole house systems.
-This means they are able to adequately provide hot water simultaneously to more than one fixture and typically throughout the entire home.
+Tankless and conventional gas water heaters are both whole-house systems.
+This means they can adequately provide hot water simultaneously to more than one fixture and typically throughout the entire home.
 Point of use systems is individual units that install directly under the sink or in a closet.
 These units only provide hot water to one specific fixture.

-Though a gas water heater typically requires a bigger up-front investment you save in the long run.
+Though a gas water heater typically requires a more significant up-front investment, you save in the long run.
 For additional savings high-efficiency, gas water heaters are a customer favorite.
 Something else to keep in mind is whether or not the unit must be vented outdoors for safety.
 For increased safety, we recommend sealed combustion or power venting.

 Natural gas is the way to go for most.
 The question then comes down to which model would best serve my household?
 There are several options to consider.